 Over the coming months, we will be creating a number of opportunities for those within and beyond our department to engage with the development of our longer term vision and strategy.
 Our aim is for the strategy to be developed through a entirely collaborative process.
 This work is being facilitated by Professor Ioan Fazey, Deputy Director for Strategy and Charlotte Hartley, Project Manager.
 Activities over the coming months will include:

 The aim is that by Summer 2021 we will have developed our 40th Anniversary Strategy and will then move into the ‘implementation phase’ where we will put into practice the projects and activities required to achieve our strategic outcomes.

-For further information or for details about how to get involved in the strategy development, please contact Charlotte Hartley.
+For further information or for details about how to get involved in the strategy development, please contact Ioan Fazey.
 We welcome all views and ideas in this collaborative process and will be providing further updates and opportunities to get involved as the work progresses.